A highly transparent method of assessing the contribution of incentives to meet various technical challenges in distributed energy systems

 Harvard

 Spielmann, V, Bettinger, C, Skau, K, Beck, H-P & Fuchs, C 2015, A highly transparent method of assessing the contribution of incentives to meet various technical challenges in distributed energy systems. in International ETG Congress 2015; Die Energiewende - Blueprints for the New Energy Age: Die Energiewende – Blueprints for the new energy age; Proceedings November 17 – 18, 2015, World Conference Center, Bonn., 7388538, ETG-Fachberichte, Bd.
-147, VDE Verlag GmbH, Bonn, S. 590-597, International Power Engineering Society Congress - ETG 2015 , Bonn, Deutschland, 17.11.15.
+147, VDE Verlag, Bonn, S. 590-597, International Power Engineering Society Congress - ETG 2015 , Bonn, Deutschland, 17.11.15.

 APA

-Spielmann, V., Bettinger, C., Skau, K., Beck, H-P., & Fuchs, C. (2015).
-A highly transparent method of assessing the contribution of incentives to meet various technical challenges in distributed energy systems. in International ETG Congress 2015; Die Energiewende - Blueprints for the New Energy Age: Die Energiewende – Blueprints for the new energy age; Proceedings November 17 – 18, 2015, World Conference Center, Bonn (S. 590-597).
-[7388538] (ETG-Fachberichte; Band 147).
-VDE Verlag GmbH.
+Spielmann, V., Bettinger, C., Skau, K., Beck, H.-P., & Fuchs, C. (2015).
+A highly transparent method of assessing the contribution of incentives to meet various technical challenges in distributed energy systems.
+In International ETG Congress 2015; Die Energiewende - Blueprints for the New Energy Age: Die Energiewende – Blueprints for the new energy age; Proceedings November 17 – 18, 2015, World Conference Center, Bonn (S. 590-597).
+Artikel 7388538 (ETG-Fachberichte; Band 147).
+VDE Verlag.

 Vancouver